 Our country’s first canonized Saint – Elizabeth Ann Seton – lived and died in Frederick County.
 The Presidential Retreat, Camp David, is nearby in Catoctin Mountain Park.
 The 620-mile National Road, built in 1811 to connect the Potomac and Ohio Rivers, came right through here.
 The man who penned the Star Spangled Banner, Francis Scott Key, is buried here (there’s a remnant of one of the “bombs bursting in air” on display).
 And during the Civil War, both sides crossed this “neutral” State numerous times when Frederick City itself was “one vast hospital.”

 Frederick’s merchants and restaurateurs are a cohesive, collaborative bunch, and city tourism offers something I’ve rarely seen: a Downtown Frederick Gift Card to use at over 150 establishments.
 Scope out the place first, and then purchase a gift card for your favorite traveler – a very cool and offbeat wedding or anniversary present.

 TOUR: National Museum of Civil War Medicine.
-Speaking of “one vast hospital,” this phenomenal museum in the center of town (in a former furniture manufacturer where tables, chairs and coffin were made) is gaining fans due to the popularity of PBS’s Mercy Street.
-Museum curators and historians were tapped to consult on that Civil War mini-series, depicting the therapeutic side of the conflict.
+Speaking of “one vast hospital,” this phenomenal museum in the center of town (in a former furniture manufacturer where tables, chairs and coffin were made) gained fans due to the popularity of PBS’s Mercy Street.
+Museum curators and historians were tapped to consult on that Civil War mini-series, depicting medical ministering during the conflict.